Obama-Gaming-Real/HarolDOS/commands.md

 clear: clears the screen and gos back to the HarolDOS command prompt

+firefox: definitely opens firefox

-## more commands to be added soon with the release of harolDOS V0.0.4
+1## more commands to be added soon with the release of harolDOS V0.0.5